 Seattle Rock and Roll Landmarks

 This list of concert venues, hotels, music stores, statues, and street art focuses on rock musicians from the Pacific Northwest.
 It goes back as far as Jimi Hendrix and continues into the decade when Seattle seemed like the center of the musical universe.
-Most of these locations are easily accessible via public transit.
+Most of these locations are easily accessible via the Sound Transit light rail.

 EASY STREET RECORDS